-To attempt or complete a mission, at least one personnel in the crew or Away Team must match one of the mission's affiliation icons.
-Other (non-matching) personnel in the crew or Away Team can assist in the attempt, as long as they are compatible with the personnel who matches the icon.
-(If a mission has a Non-Aligned icon, it may be attempted by any compatible group of personnel containing at least one Non-Aligned personnel.)
-If you lose all matching personnel during the mission attempt, the remaining personnel must continue, but you will not be able to complete and score the mission.
-(The presence of an opposing Away Team, ship or facility at a mission location does not prevent a mission attempt.)
+To begin or continue a mission attempt, or to complete the mission, at least one personnel in the crew or Away Team must match one of the mission's affiliation icons; other (non-matching) personnel in the crew or Away Team can assist in the attempt.
+(Also, to attempt a space mission, at least one crew member must match the ship's affiliation.)
+If you lose all matching personnel during the mission attempt, the mission attempt ends.

 Planet missions can be attempted by an Away Team on the planet's surface (outside a facility or landed ship).
 Space missions can be attempted by the entire crew of one undocked ship.
 (Dual-icon missions require both a ship with crew in orbit and an Away Team on the planet.)
-Personnel aboard a facility cannot directly attempt the mission at that location.
-A mission may not be attempted by multiple ships' crews or by multiple Away Teams at the same time.
-You may beam personnel from multiple ships onto one ship to attempt a space mission, or combine multiple Away Teams into a single Away Team to attempt a planet mission.

 All Mission cards state what skills and other requirements are necessary to complete the mission.
-For example, if a planet mission requires Computer Skill x2, at least two personnel with Computer Skill (or one personnel with Computer Skill x2) must be present in the Away Team for you to complete the mission.
+For example, if a planet mission requires Computer Skill x2, at least two personnel with Computer Skill

+(or one personnel with Computer Skill x2) must be present in the Away Team for you to complete the mission.
 However, the requirements for completing the mission need not be present in order for the crew or Away Team to attempt the mission (encounter dilemmas).
 (When a mission requires or allows you to discard cards as part of completing the mission, those cards must come from the crew or Away Team attempting the mission, not from your hand.)
 When your Away Team or crew successfully completes a mission, you earn control of any artifacts seeded at that mission location.